peteroupc/peteroupc.github.io/morealg.md

 [^57]: Adamczewski, B., Bugeaud, Y., "On the complexity of algebraic numbers I. Expansions in integer bases", _Annals of Mathematics_ 165 (2007).

 [^58]: Richman, F. (2012).
 Algebraic functions, calculus style.
 Communications in Algebra, 40(7), 2671-2683.

+[^59]: Shanker, Rama, Shambhu Sharma, Uma Shanker, and Ravi Shanker.
+"Sushila distribution and its application to waiting times data."
+International Journal of Business Management 3, no. 2 (2013): 1-11.

 <a id=Appendix></a>
 ## Appendix